SimeonGriggs/sanity-remix-template/README.md

 npx create-remix@latest --template SimeonGriggs/sanity-remix-template
 ```

-After setup, `npx sanity@latest init --env` will run to populate your `.env` file with the details of a new or existing Sanity Project's ID and dataset name'.
+After setup, `npx sanity@latest init --env` will run to populate your `.env` file with the details of a new or existing Sanity project's ID and dataset name'.

 ```sh
 npm run dev